-I was enjoying some interesting literature by Kenneth Boa called, Conformed to His Image.
-He makes a profound statement that really stuck with me: “For many people, life has become so filled with the if-onlys of the future that today becomes an inconvenient obstacle to the path of reaching tomorrow.”
+During my theology studies, I enjoyed some interesting literature by Kenneth Boa called, Conformed to His Image.
+He makes a profound statement that really stuck with me: “For many people, life has become so filled with the if-only of the future that today becomes an inconvenient obstacle to the path of reaching tomorrow.”
 It dawned on me that at times in my life I had been letting the products of the unforeseen future destroy my present.
 I know I’ve briefly addressed the topic of appreciating the present when I wrote my short article called, Living Today.
-It’s something that came to mind again, and I would like to further address it in this article by sharing some ideas I have previously expressed in my coursework.
+I would like to further address it in this article by sharing some ideas I have previously expressed in my coursework.

 What do I mean by products destroying my present?
 Well, for example, today I realized that instead of enjoying the adventures of the job hunt and the possibilities of learning a new trade, I am dwelling on how I don’t already have all the things that the perfect job can give to me.
 As someone who easily gets stuck in a rut now and again, I noticed that I get extremely fixated on where I feel like I should be at in my life.
 I only focus on the things I do not have.
 Many of these things I may not ever acquire.
 It creates a huge amount of discontent in the moment.